Dave Duncan (baseball)

-David Edwin Duncan (born September 26, 1945) is an American former professional baseball catcher and pitching coach who is currently a pitching consultant for the Chicago White Sox of Major League Baseball (MLB).
-He began his MLB playing career in 1964 and played again consecutively from 1967 to 1976 for the Kansas City/Oakland Athletics, Cleveland Indians, and Baltimore Orioles.
+David Edwin Duncan (born September 26, 1945) is an American former professional baseball catcher and coach.
+He played 11 seasons in Major League Baseball (MLB) for the Kansas City / Oakland Athletics, Cleveland Indians, and Baltimore Orioles.

 After retiring as a player, Duncan served as the pitching coach for the Indians, Seattle Mariners, Chicago White Sox, Athletics, and St. Louis Cardinals.
 Four pitchers he coached won the Cy Young Award in 1983, 1990, 1992, and 2005.
 He was also a member of four World Series champion teams in 1972, 1989, 2006, and 2011.
 Each year from 1983 to 2011, Duncan worked with former manager Tony La Russa on the White Sox, Athletics, and Cardinals.
-Following the 2013 season, he became a pitching consultant for the Diamondbacks.

 Playing career

 Minor leagues (1963–66)

 Duncan was signed as an amateur free agent by the Kansas City Athletics in 1963, as a 17-year-old out of Crawford High School in San Diego.
 In his first at-bat as a professional baseball player, he hit a home run for the Daytona Beach Islanders of the Florida State League.
 Duncan made his major league debut on May 6, 1964 at the age of 18, becoming the youngest player in the American League at the time.
 He was kept in the majors to protect him from being drafted by another team under baseball rules.

 Duncan returned to the minor leagues for the next two seasons, first with the Lewiston Broncs in the Single-A Northwest League in Lewiston, Idaho.
 Midway through the 1965 season, Rick Monday joined the team.
 A 19-year-old sophomore center fielder with Arizona State, Monday had led the Sun Devils to the 1965 College World Series title on June 12 and was the first pick in the first major league draft four days earlier.
 After the season, Duncan and Monday entered boot camp with the U.S. Marine Corps in San Diego in September.

 The following year in 1966, Duncan led the California League with 46 home runs in 121 games for the Modesto Reds, the A's affiliate.
 The second pick in the 1966 MLB draft was another Arizona State center fielder, 20-year-old Reggie Jackson.
 He played two weeks in Lewiston then joined Duncan in Modesto in early July, and kept pace with 21 homers in 56 games.